 FILE - In this June 4, 2014 file photo, French Interior Minister Bernard Cazeneuve, right, and Belgium's Interior Minister Joelle Milquet speak with the press after laying a wreath at the Jewish Museum in Brussels on Wednesday, June 4, 2014.
 Recruiters for Islamic extremist groups are increasingly targeting French women and girls, with nearly 100 either in Syria or on their way and 175 being monitored at home, security officials say.
 France’s Interior Ministry on Tuesday Sept.16, 2014 posted a video showing anguished family members of young people who left to fight alongside extremists, including a young man whose 15-year-old sister set out for what she thought was a humanitarian aid mission.
 She has not returned.
-(AP Photo/Thierry Monasse, File)
+(AP Photo/Thierry Monasse, File) (The Associated Press)

 PARIS – France's top security official says five people have been arrested suspected of belonging to a ring that recruits young women to join Islamic militants in Syria.